FAQs for New Students

 How do I apply?

 To be accepted to the English Language Center program, you should submit a completed application form, a copy of your passport photo page, and a bank statement, scholarship letter, or other financial guarantee.
-New students will also pay a $150 deposit that covers a $100 tuition deposit and $50 for us to send your I-20 and acceptance packet to you by DHL or FedEx.
+New students will also pay a $200 fee that covers a $100 tuition deposit and $100 for initial I-20 or DS-2019 issuance.
 Students transferring from another school in the United States or students that do not need immigration documents issued for them can pay just the $100 tuition deposit.

 Payment can be made with MasterCard, Visa, bank transfer, or cashier’s check; you may pay application fees online here.